 - Best Neighborhood to Stay in London: Shoreditch

-- Best Areas to Stay in London for Luxury City Break (and to See the Queen): Mayfair, Belgravia and Victoria
+- Best Areas to Stay in London for Luxury City Break: Mayfair, Belgravia and Victoria

 - Best Area to Stay in London For a Chic Escape: Marylebone